ander882/BankGo/bashman.md

 The config file is setup as the following:
 * Tasks (Colon lines) are the tasks (programs) that each process CAN go through
 * * Not all process' go through all tasks
 * Processes.
-There are currently 6 processes (start, rept and the 4 banks)
+There are currently 7 processes (start, rept, the 4 banks, and end)
 * * Processes will not do all tasks.

 Easy right?
 Lest break it down.
 BashManager opens the config file and starts reading.